AlsonYang/lxr-gcp-learning/pmle_checkpoints.md

 Kubeflow Servering: an open-source library for Kubernetes that enables serverless inferencing.
 It works with TensorFlow, XGBoost, scikit-learn, PyTorch, and ONNX to solve issues linked to production model serving. ![link](https://skillcertpro.com/wp-content/uploads/2022/i/02/word-image-437.png)

+Triggering and scheduling jobs:
+* On a schedule, using `Cloud Scheduler`.
+* Responding to an event, using `Pub/Sub` and `Cloud Functions`.
+For example, the event can be the availability of new data files in a Cloud Storage bucket.
+* As part of a bigger data and process workflow, using `Cloud Composer` or `Cloud Data Fusion`.

 ## 7.5.
 CI/CD
 * AB and Canary testing